 Do you know how to repair a damaged wall in your rental property?
-When it comes to the upkeep for your investment home, landlords have to handle tasks like these more often than you think!
+When it comes to the upkeep for your investment home, property owners have to handle routine maintenance tasks like these more often than you think!

-Maintenance can be time-consuming, expensive, and inconvenient.
+Rental property maintenance can be time-consuming, expensive, and inconvenient.
 Those middle-of-the-night tenant calls can ruin everything you love about being a landlord.
-To "maintain" your sanity and keep your Mount Pleasant investment property in excellent condition, check out these rental property maintenance tips!
+To 'maintain' your sanity and keep your Mount Pleasant investment property in excellent condition, check out these rental property routine maintenance tips!